DLR Portal

 Solid oxide cell electrolysis (SOEC) saves about 15 percent electrical energy

 In water electrolysis, electrical energy splits water into its elements hydrogen and oxygen.
 Among the electrolysis technologies, the solid oxide electrolyzer cell (SOEC) has the potential for the highest efficiency.
 Compared to the already established electrolysis processes, such as alkaline electrolysis (AEL) and proton exchange membrane electrolysis (PEMEL), about 15 percent of the energy to be supplied electrically can be saved.
 This is due, on the one hand, to the high operating temperature of the SOEC of 700 to 1000 degrees Celsius, at which the reaction can take place faster than at lower temperatures.
-The high temperatures convert water into steam by heating, which is split into oxygen and hydrogen directly in the SOEC.
-Part of the total energy required for the energy-intensive splitting of the hydrogen from the water can also be supplied by thermal processes.
+The high temperatures, water is used as steam, which is split into oxygen and hydrogen directly in the SOEC.
+Part of the total energy required for the energy-intensive splitting of the hydrogen from the water can also be supplied by thermal processes by evaporating water.

 At DLR's Synlight research facility, the world's largest facility for experiments with artificial sunlight, researchers use concentrated sunlight to generate water vapour for a SOEC module.
 To do this, they irradiate a solar radiation receiver with a subset of Synlight's total of 121 high-power lamps, which can be coupled with a solid oxide cell electrolysis (SOEC) unit.
 Water is evaporated and superheated in the solar radiation receiver.
 Under real conditions, the SOEC module would now convert the steam into hydrogen and oxygen.
 The researchers in Jülich only simulate this process step virtually.
 The Institute of Engineering Thermodynamics uses the results of the tests in Synlight for the experimental investigation of a SOEC unit at DLR Stuttgart.